koranins/typescript-react-storybook-boilerplate/README.md

 ## Note

-I'm not sure why the `localhost` URL doesn't work for.
+I'm not sure why the `localhost` URL doesn't work.
 I have to use the URL with an IP address.

 ```sh